Last updated: June 19, 2026

 SNAP and food help

-West Virginia LIEAP helps with home heating costs and has a crisis part for households facing loss of a heating source.
-The state says LIEAP runs for a short time each winter and Emergency LIEAP openings are announced.
-See WV LIEAP before applying because dates can close early when funds run out.
+West Virginia LIEAP helps with home heating costs, but the state says it operates for a short time each winter and Emergency LIEAP openings are announced.
+Check the official WV LIEAP page before applying.
+ASMOM’s West Virginia utilities guide can help with related bill questions.

 Domestic violence can overlap with sexual assault, stalking, or trafficking.
 West Virginia’s sexual assault coalition is FRIS.
 A rape crisis advocate can explain medical exam options, counseling, reporting choices, and local support.
 You do not have to decide everything before asking what help exists.